-On February 28, 2022, Osisko announced that it had entered into a memorandum of understanding (the "MOU") with the CNFW whereby the CNFW will transport hydroelectric power to the Windfall project.
-The CFNW will finance, build, own and operate a transmission line that will transport hydroelectricity to the Windfall project and surrounding area.
-As an end user, Osisko will pay transportation fees to the CFNW.
-The MOU outlines the principal terms of the agreement between Osisko and the CFNW which will ensure delivery of hydroelectricity to Osisko's Windfall project for a nominal period of 18 years, with further extensions over the life of the Windfall mill.
-The MOU solidifies the partnership approach between Osisko and the CFNW to natural resource development.
-Additionally, using hydroelectric power through the final stages of exploration and throughout the construction and operations phases will reduce greenhouse gas emissions by reducing the Windfall project's dependency on fossil fuels.
+On February 28, 2022, Osisko announced that it had entered into a memorandum of understanding (the "MOU") with the CFNW whereby the CFNW would transport hydroelectric power to the Windfall Project.
+The CFNW would finance, build, own and operate a transmission line that would transport hydroelectricity to the Windfall Project and surrounding area.
+As an end user, Osisko would pay transportation fees to the CFNW.
+The MOU outlined the principal terms of the agreement between Osisko and the CFNW which will ensure delivery of hydroelectricity to Osisko's Windfall Project for a nominal period of 18 years, with further extensions over the life of the Windfall mill.